moccalotto/kaos/_brainstorms/ever-dungeon.md

 Since real estate is at a premium in the City, enterprising people have built a scaffold on clinging onto the buildings and wall along the edge of the Void.
 This scaffolding has over the years grown into a little town, called Edgetown.
-This town is known for its high crime rate; the City Guard does not patrol it, and they rarely venture out there, even during hot pursuit.
+This town is known for its high crime rate; the City Constables do not patrol it, and they rarely venture out there, even during hot pursuit.